SpecterOps/BloodHound/examples/helm/README.md

 ```

 ## Accessing
 By default, the ingress is enabled.
-This means the application will be availible on the ingress endpoint with the host set to `bloodhound.example.com` (Each of these values can be configured in the values.yaml).
-As long as you have a properly configured ingress controller and valid DNS configuration the application will be availible at `https://bloodhound.example.com`, else without DNS you can test with curl by passing the 'Host' Header: `curl -H 'Host: bloodhound.example.com' https://$endpointIP`.
+This means the application will be available on the ingress endpoint with the host set to `bloodhound.example.com` (Each of these values can be configured in the values.yaml).
+As long as you have a properly configured ingress controller and valid DNS configuration the application will be available at `https://bloodhound.example.com`, else without DNS you can test with curl by passing the 'Host' Header: `curl -H 'Host: bloodhound.example.com' https://$endpointIP`.

  If you have a TLS cert you can enable `bloodhound.tls.customCert` in the values.yaml and provide the ingress secret in `bloodhound.tls.certSecret`.
-Else, the privded cert will be self signed from the ingress controller.
+Else, the provided cert will be self signed from the ingress controller.

  ## Configuring BloodHound Community Edition

 To configure the Helm Chart deployment of BloodHound Community Edition you can use the two files specified below:

 -   `values.yaml` - A general Helm Chart configuration file - you can use this to configure aspects of the deployment of BloodHound and set Environment Variables.
-This file generally will be the single source of truth for application and depployment configuration.
+This file generally will be the single source of truth for application and deployment configuration.
 -   `templates/cmbh.yaml` - This is the Kubernetes configmap used for the BloodHound Application - you can add your own custom configuration in the `bloodhound-config.json` section of this file.
 Some of it is populated with the `values.yaml` as well for portibility

 If using a custom Certificate for TLS please terminate it on the ingress and not the application directly for easier Kubernetes native management.